-Good afternoon and welcome to today's edition of The Apprentice Investor.
-Regular listeners to the show will know that our Apprentices are five members of the Share Radio team who've each been given fifteen thousand pounds of virtual money to build their own individual share portfolios.
-They have a minimum of eight stocks, which they've been buying and selling through The Share Centre.
-So are those portfolios bulging with profit...or debt?
-Apprentices Olivia Demetriades and Valsa de Winter are in the studio along with Ed Bowsher, Share Radio's Senior Analyst.
+This is a new edition of The Apprentice Investor.
+Regular listeners to the programme will know that our Apprentices are five members of the Share Radio team who've each been given fifteen thousand pounds of virtual money to build their own share portfolios.
+They're allowed a minimum of eight stocks from different sectors which they've been buying and selling through the Share Centre.